lateagain/ploppy/README.md

     "address: "192.168.0.1:61582",
   }

-It should result in a cascade of 'ICANSEE's and 'IKNOWABOUT's.
+It should result in the recipient generating a cascade of 'ICANSEE's and 'IKNOWABOUT's.

 * ICANSEE